Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Preliminary Discussion: Specifics of adversarial attacks on MLsgAPP

 \subsubsection{Treated as evaluation constraints}

-The constraints are specified according to the attacker's knowledge, physics laws, and execution time \cite{li2021conaml}.
-The adversarial examples must meet these constraints to guarantee feasibility.
-These constraints are formulated as linear equality and inequality constraints in the optimization problems (\ref{firstformulation}) and (\ref{secondformulation}) for generating adversarial examples.
-The problems are solved as follows.
+First, the constraints are formulated according to the attacker's knowledge, physics laws, and execution time \cite{li2021conaml}.
+They are treated as linear equality and inequality constraints in the optimization problems (\ref{firstformulation}) and (\ref{secondformulation}) for generating adversarial examples.
+Specifically, the constrained problem is solved as follows.
 First, the attacker's knowledge is regarded as an unknown factor by testing if an adversarial perturbation is effective under different adversarial settings.
 Second, the gradient-based approach is used to generate adversarial examples.
 Third, the equality constraint is addressed by projecting the adversarial perturbation from the gradient value to the null space of the coefficient matrix, while the linear inequality constraint is addressed using an if-then logic to filter out unsatisfied adversarial perturbations.
-However, the convergence and generality of the proposed algorithm are not ensured.
-Moreover, as an iterative process is applied to generate the adversarial example, the timely issue of the adversarial attack becomes serious when the system size is very large.
+However, the convergence and generality of the proposed algorithm are not guaranteed.
+As the iterative process is applied to generate the adversarial example, the timely issue becomes serious when the system size is very large.

-From a numeric perspective, the reference \cite{venke2021verifynn} evaluates the safe region for the NN-based static and dynamic security assessment.
-The safe region is defined as a set of inputs that cannot be modified within a certain range to mislead the prediction/classification.
+From a numeric perspective, Venzke \textit{et al.} \cite{venke2021verifynn} evaluates the safe region for the NN-based static and dynamic security assessment.
+The safe region is defined as a set of inputs that cannot be modified within a certain range to mislead the prediction/classification results.
 An interesting finding drawn from this work is that the safe region is affected by the power balance constraint for some tested operating points, while the power balance constraint does not affect the safe region if the constraints of generation and load limits are considered.